University of Huddersfield: Chancellor

 The university's first two chancellors were Reginald Cross, who held the role between 1992 and 1994, and Sir Ernest Hall, who served between 1996 and 2004.

-Sir Patrick Stewart served as Chancellor for 11 years, having first been appointed in 2004.
+Sir Patrick Stewart served as chancellor for 11 years, having first been appointed in 2004.
 He has been a regular visitor to the campus, sometimes leading workshops with drama students, in addition to being an overseas ambassador for the university.
-One feature of Sir Patrick's tenure as Chancellor was his attendance at summer graduation ceremonies, and his leading of parades of graduates through the town.
+One feature of Sir Patrick's tenure as chancellor was his attendance at summer graduation ceremonies, and his leading of parades of graduates through the town.
 The first such parade took place in 2008.
 He has continued his association with the university as emeritus chancellor.
 In 2016, the building used by the university's Drama department, previously known as the Milton building, was renamed the Sir Patrick Stewart building.
 He returned to the campus to reopen it.

-Prince Andrew, Duke of York replaced Sir Patrick Stewart to become the University’s fourth chancellor in July 2015.
+Prince Andrew, Duke of York replaced Sir Patrick Stewart to become the university’s fourth chancellor in July 2015.
 He had previously served as the patron of the university since 2013.
 In 2013 he opened the university's centre for young entrepreneurs situated in the Buckley Innovation Centre.
 He resigned in 2019 following a Newsnight interview concerned with his connections to convicted sex offender Jeffrey Epstein, and amid student protests against him; the student union had called for his resignation and issued a statement that the university's chancellor was "a man with ties to organised child sexual exploitation and assault."

 Since 2020, the chancellor has been businessman and graduate of the university, George W. Buckley.

 Senior management

 The university is run by the vice-chancellor, Professor Bob Cryan.
 Underneath him is deputy vice-chancellor, Professor Tim Thornton, and three pro vice-chancellors.
-Each of the six academic schools is led by a dean, with a seventh dean who oversees the graduate school.
+Each of the five academic schools is led by a dean, with a seventh dean who oversees the graduate school.
 The university previously had seven schools, but the former schools of Art, Design and Architecture and Music, Humanities and Media merged in 2021 to form the school of Arts and Humanities.
 Other university services are run by directors.